Holidays

 It seems like there is no end to the different types of potato-based side dishes at Thanksgiving.
 Melting potatoes are a warm and hearty option made using Yukon gold potatoes.

 Peel your potatoes and slice off the ends, then cut into slices about 1 to 1.5 inches thick.
 You’ll sear the potatoes in a mixture of butter and olive oil before adding garlic and other herbs.
+Once the potatoes are cooked golden brown on both ends, transfer the whole batch to the oven and cook for about thirty minutes.

 86. Kale and Mushroom Bread Pudding

 Bread pudding doesn’t always have to be a dessert option.
 Try adding it to your Thanksgiving sides menu.
 This dish is best made with crimini or shitake mushrooms, as well as a healthy dash of rosemary for some extra flavor.
+It doubles as both starch and vegetable, which makes it particularly helpful if you're trying to consolidate your Thanksgiving side ideas.

 87. Roasted Pumpkin